Types and Sources

 However, if left untreated for 72 hours, category 1 water becomes category 2 water.

 This water contains a significant level of contamination.
 Category 2 also has the potential to cause discomfort or sickness if consumed by or exposed to humans.

-If left untreated, Category 2 water becomes Category 3 water in 48 hours or less.
+If left untreated, category 2 water becomes category 3 water in 48 hours or less.

 Black water contains pathogenic agents and is grossly unsanitary.

-Category 3 water includes sewage and other contaminated water sources entering or affecting the indoor environment.
-Sources may be toilet backflows that originate from beyond the toilet trap, and all forms of flooding from seawater, ground surface water, and rising water from rivers and streams—these types of water carry silt and organic matter into structures and create black water conditions.
+Category 3 water includes sewage and other contaminated water sources.
+Entering or affecting the indoor environment.
+Sources may be toilet back flows that originate from beyond the toilet trap and all forms of flooding.
+From seawater, ground surface water, and rising water from rivers and streams.
+These types of water carry silt and organic matter into structures and create black water conditions.

 The health of workers and occupants is the most important consideration when dealing with sewage back flows.
 Always remove and properly dispose of both carpet and padding affected by a Category 3 water losses.